CoolhandinMotion/Dr.Uhl/README.md

 a total of 8 compression schemes to be done according to: https://www.cosy.sbg.ac.at/~uhl/mmdf24_ps.txt

-compressions done: JPEG, JPEG 2000, webp
+# Already Done Compressions: JPEG, JPEG 2000, webp

 compressions to be done:
-AVIF, BPG, HEIC / HEIF   JPEG XR, JPEG XL
+AVIF, BPG, HEIC / HEIF ,  JPEG XR, JPEG XL

 Pillow python package supports these: